What’s a systemic issue?

 In energy, we identify potential systemic issues and report them to the Essential Services Commission (ESC) for investigation and action.
 They are then discussed with the ESC at our monthly meetings.
 We now also report them to the Australian Energy Regulator.

-In water, we identify, investigate and seek redress for affected customers—with a report to the Department of Sustainability and Environment on the outcome and whether the company has co-operated with us to resolve the issue appropriately.
+In water, we identify, investigate and seek redress for affected customers—with a report to the Department of Environment, Land, Water and Planning (DELWP) on the outcome and whether the company has co-operated with us to resolve the issue appropriately.